SBKarr/libuidna/README.md

 This code extracted from ICU project to provide simple IDN library.

+By default, this library can replace libidn2 in cURL builds to use icu4c

 See include/unicode/uidna.h for API

 Can be build with any modern C++ (C++14, C11) compiler.
 No external libraries required.